sangupta/ps/README.md

 problem that you would like me to work upon.
 Note that it may take a few days to answer it.

-Dedicated to the friend(s) who inspired me to learn and experiment.
+Dedicated to the friends who inspired me to learn and experiment.

 ## Problems